 The Connection between Partners

 Tango and love are often compared because they share a common pursuit: connection.
-Both involve a relationship wherein the two sexes play distinct but complementary roles, seeking unity and harmony through mutual commitment, understanding, and cooperation.
+Both involve a relationship where the two sexes play distinct but complementary roles, seeking unity and harmony through mutual commitment, understanding, and cooperation.
 As one reader of my post, The Gender Roles in Tango, aptly noted, “These ideas apply to real-life relationships too.”
 Indeed, the principles of tango extend beyond the dance floor.
-They offer profound insights into achieving harmony in any partnership, be it romantic, social, or political (see The Lessons of Tango).
+They offer profound insights into achieving harmony in any partnership, be it romantic, social, or political (see Lessons from Tango).

-Beginners need to shift their focus from the external to the internal.
-Instead of fixating on steps, they should aim to merge and be one with their partner.
-Concentrating on the technical side may cause one to ignore the partner, or blame the partner for mistakes and want to correct, resulting in incoordination.
-Focusing on being one with the partner, on the other hand, will enable the dancer to work closely with the partner, or even be conceding enough to make him/her feel at home, so that the two may become one in the dance.
+Beginners must shift their focus from the external to the internal.
+Instead of fixating on steps, they should aim to merge and become one with their partner.
+Concentrating on the technical side may lead one to ignore the partner or to blame them for mistakes and want to correct them, resulting in a lack of coordination.
+Focusing on becoming one with the partner, however, enables the dancer to collaborate closely or to yield enough to make their partner feel at home, so the two may become one in the dance.

 Subscribe to: